muhe31/C_how_to_Program_Deitel/README.md

 # CProgramming

-I am putting together my notes, examples, assignments on C programming from the first book that I am currently reading " C how to program " By Dietel.
+I am putting together notes, solutions, examples, assignments on C programming from the first book that I am currently reading
+" C how to program " By Dietel.
+The second book will be from Head First C.